superfly/docs/blueprints/staging-prod-isolation.html.md

 title: Staging and production isolation
 layout: docs
 nav: firecracker
+redirect_from: /docs/going-to-production/the-basics/production-staging-isolation/
 ---

 You have your own good reasons for wanting to isolate your production environment from your test or staging environments.
 When you want to limit access to production to the smallest possible group, you can get dependable isolation by using multiple organizations.
-Organizations are isolated from one another at a low level by our private networking architecture.
+Organization access is invitation-only and orgs are isolated from one another at a low level by our private networking architecture: every organization has its own [private network](/docs/networking/private-networking/) by default.

 All Fly.io accounts start with a "personal" organization.
 You can create as many organizations as you need, not just for different environments, but also for different projects or clients.

 Before you create a new organization, here's what you need to know:

-- All organizations have their own [private network](/docs/networking/private-networking/) by default.
-An organization can have multiple apps and those apps can communicate with each other securely over the org's private network.
 - We bill organizations separately and each org has its own [plan](https://fly.io/plans).
-When you create a new org, you need to enter a payment method and choose a plan.
+When you create the new org, you need to enter a payment method and choose a plan.
 You'll be invoiced per organization at the end of each billing cycle.
 - You invite or remove members in each organization separately.
+- An organization can have multiple apps and those apps can communicate with each other securely over the org's private network.

 Adjust the pattern to fit your needs.
 Here's an example: